-On Sept.
-12, 2019, fans of Irish music in the Utica, NY, vicinity will have a chance to connect with history and culture in a personal way.
-On that evening at 7:00pm, Dónal Clancy and Rory Makem will perform at Five Points Public House on Columbia Street in Utica.
-They are the sons of the legendary Liam Clancy and Tommy Makem.
-They sing many of the songs they learned from their dads, but they've developed their inherited talents to a high degree themselves too.
+On March 19, 2020, fans of Irish music in the Utica, NY, vicinity will have a chance to connect with history and culture in a personal way.
+On that evening at 7:00pm, Rory Makem will perform at Five Points Public House on Columbia Street in Utica.
+He is the son of the legendary Tommy Makem.
+And he sings many of the songs he learned from his dad, but he's developed his inherited talents to a high degree himself too.
 Many of us have heard of The Clancy Brothers and Tommy Makem, but have you ever looked into the details of their story?
 It's a quite a tale and it all starts with two Irish brothers deciding to seek their fortunes in New York City.

 Paddy and Tom Clancy didn’t mean to start a worldwide movement when they arrived in New York City in 1951.
 They just wanted to be actors.
 And so they were, landing some roles on and off Broadway and on television.
 Creative and ambitious, they even started their own company called Trio Productions and rented a theater to produce Irish plays.
 But that’s an expensive endeavor and they needed to raise some money.
 What could they do?

 How about sing the old songs they learned as kids back in County Tipperary?
 They gathered some friends and called it the Swapping Song Fair and soon musicians well-known in the American Folk Revival - Pete Seeger, Woody Guthrie, and Jean Ritchie - were joining in.